AviatrixSystems/Docs/HowTos/insane_poc.rst

 Insane Mode POC Instructions
 ===============================================

 This document describes steps for testing functionality and performance with Insane Mode.
+For more information on Insane Mode, check out `this document. <https://docs.aviatrix.com/HowTos/insane_mode.html>`_

 Preparation
 ---------------------------------------------------

  a.
 Custom upgrade to preview release.
 Settings -> Maintenance -> Upgrade -> UPGRADE TO CUSTOM RELEASE, enter preview for the "Release Version" field.

  #.
 Update IAM policies.
 It's likely the Aviatrix required IAM policies are out of date.
-Follow the instructions `here <https://docs.aviatrix.com/HowTos/iam_policies.html#updating-iam-policies>`_ to update IAM policies Controller account and all gateways accounts.
+Follow the instructions `here <https://docs.aviatrix.com/HowTos/iam_policies.html#updating-iam-policies>`_ to update IAM policies for Controller account and all gateways accounts.

 1. Test Spoke to Spoke Performance
 ------------------------------------